pshihn/proxly/README.md

 ![Proxly](https://i.imgur.com/kqGg1MN.png)

-# Proxly
-Proxy any list of objects or functions to a single entity.
+**Proxy any list of objects or functions to a single entity.**<br>
-All common properties and methods are automatically reflected.
+**All common properties and methods are automatically reflected.**

-* Objects can be hetrogeneous with a shared interface
+* Objects can be heterogeneous with a shared interface
 * Can proxy a set of functions (sync/async) to a single call
-* Supports callbacks
+* Supports callbacks as arguments
 * Excellent with async/await
 * Tiny in size. **Only 447bytes gzipped**